Hasan Toy

-Hasan Toy (born April 18, 1994) is a Dutch-Turkish kickboxer.
+Hasan Toy (born April 18, 1994) is a Dutch-Turkish kickboxer, currently competing in the middleweight division of K-1.
+He is the former K-1 Middleweight Champion and the 2023 K-1 World Middleweight Grand Prix winner.

 Kickboxing career

+Wu Lin Feng

 Toy participated in the 2018 Wu Lin Feng 67 kilogram contender tournament, held at Wu Lin Feng 2018: World Championship Tianjin on March 3, 2018.
 After beating Feng Jie by unanimous decision in the semifinals, Toy faced Ilias Bulaid in the tournament finals.
 He won the fight by split decision.

 Toy faced David Mejia at Wu Lin Feng 2018: WLF -67kg World Cup 2018-2019 2nd Round on August 4, 2018.
 He won the fight by decision.
 Toy was booked to face Liu Yaning at Wu Lin Feng 2018: WLF -67kg World Cup 2018-2019 4th Round on October 6, 2018.
 He won the fight by a second-round technical knockout.
 Toy next faced Diego Freitas at Wu Lin Feng 2018: WLF -67kg World Cup 2018-2019 6th Round on December 1, 2018.
 He won the fight by decision.

 Toy faced Jomthong Chuwattana at Wu Lin Feng 2019: WLF World Cup 2018-2019 Final, in the semifinals of the 2019 WLF 67 kg World Cup.
 He lost the fight by unanimous decision.

+K-1

 Toy faced Masaaki Noiri at K-1 World GP 2019 Japan: ～Women's Flyweight Championship Tournament～ on December 28, 2019.
 He lost the fight by majority decision.

+Toy returned from a four-year long layoff to take part in the 2023 K-1 World Middleweight Grand Prix, held on June 3, 2023.
+Toy faced the former RISE Welterweight World champion Danilo Zanolini in the tournament quarterfinals and was able to stop the Brazilian fighter midway through the first round, after he twice knocked him down.
+Toy advanced to the semifinals of the one-day tournament, where he faced Li Hui.
+He won the fight by unanimous decision, with scores of 30–28, 30–29 and 30–27.
+Toy captured the inaugural championship and the tournament title with a first-round knockout of Shintaro Matsukura in the Grand Prix finals.